© 2025 St. Louis Public Radio

 “Like any new construction project, a data center’s construction will create valuable jobs for the period of construction,” Roe wrote.
 “However, permanent jobs associated with data centers are very limited; compared to traditional industrial uses, very large data centers require only a small number of people to secure and manage the building.”

-Following that meeting, Spencer said that though she supported a temporary moratorium on data center development in St. Louis, the city didn’t plan to ban the projects permanently.
+Following that meeting, Spencer said that while she supported a temporary moratorium on data center development in St. Louis, the city didn’t plan to ban the projects permanently.

 “While I have concerns about data centers' effects on the environment, utility prices, vibrancy and urban living, I also recognize their importance to key industries in St. Louis,” said Spencer at the time.

-Currently, there are at least 12 data centers in the city and a new proposal for one on Green Street property near the vacant Armory building.
+Currently, there are at least 12 data centers in the city, and a project has been proposed for Green Street property near the vacant Armory building.

 Kavahn Mansouri covers economic development, housing and business at St. Louis Public Radio.